djhmateer/tldw/docs/spec.md

 - [ ] Copy content from any version to create a new document or overwrite current
 - [ ] Version browsing accessible via command palette or shortcut (e.g., `Cmd/Ctrl + Shift + V`)

+#### 📱 Offline Support
+- [ ] Display "Offline" message when no internet connection
+- [ ] Continue writing and editing while offline
+- [ ] Automatically save to server when connection is restored
+- [ ] Simple offline indicator in UI

 ## 3. User Flow